Harlem Nocturne

-"Harlem Nocturne" is a jazz standard written by Earle Hagen (music) and Dick Rogers (lyrics) in 1939 for the Ray Noble orchestra, of which they were members.
-The song was chosen by the big-band leader Randy Brooks the next year as his theme song.
+"Harlem Nocturne" is a 1939 jazz standard written by Earle Hagen with lyrics by Dick Rogers for the Ray Noble orchestra, of which they were members.
+The following year, the song was chosen by big band leader Randy Brooks as his theme song.

 The version by the Viscounts has the distinction of being released twice and rising high on the Billboard charts each time: first in 1959, when it peaked at #52, and again in 1966, peaking at #39 on the Billboard Hot 100 chart.
 Their version also notably appears in the 1983 American horror film, Christine.

-"Harlem Nocturne", in a version with Bud Shank on alto sax, was the theme song of the television series Mickey Spillane's Mike Hammer and The New Mike Hammer.
+"Harlem Nocturne", in a version with Bud Shank on alto saxophone, was the theme song of the television series Mickey Spillane's Mike Hammer and The New Mike Hammer.

 Harold Faltermeyer recorded a version for the soundtrack to the film Tango & Cash.

 In 1990, the pianist Kofi Wilmot gained popularity in the instrumental world for his cover version from the album of the same name, Harlem Nocturne.

-Danny Gatton released a version in 1993 on his album Cruisin' Deuces (Elektra/Rhino).
+Danny Gatton released a version on his 1993 album Cruisin' Deuces (Elektra/Rhino).

 The Sonny Moorman Group released a version on their 2009 Live As Hell album (Atlas Records).

-Shadowy Men on a Shadowy Planet recorded a version on their 1987 7" single "Schlagers!" (and included it on their 1988 LP Savvy Show Stoppers) entitled "Harlem by the Sea."
+Shadowy Men on a Shadowy Planet recorded a version on their 1987 7" single "Schlagers!" (and included it on their 1988 LP Savvy Show Stoppers) entitled "Harlem by the Sea".

 Some singers have recorded "Harlem Nocturne", adding lyrics.
-Mel Tormé recorded a version with lyrics for his 1963 album Sings "Sunday In New York" And Other Songs About New York, beginning with "a nocturne for the blues".
+Mel Tormé recorded a version with lyrics for his 1963 album Mel Tormé Sings Sunday in New York & Other Songs About New York, beginning with "a nocturne for the blues".
 Sylvia Brooks recorded a different version, arranged by Jeff Colella, on her album Dangerous Liaisons in 2009, starting with "deep music fills the night", which has since been covered.
 Other vocal versions are by Ernestine Anderson, Carla White, Denise Jannah, Bonnie Bramlett, and Jacintha.
-Brian Setzer does a version loosely based on the theme called "Hollywood Nocturne".
+Brian Setzer plays a version loosely based on the theme called "Hollywood Nocturne".